tilt-dev/tilt.build/docs/tutorial.md

 ```

 ## Hello World
 In your terminal, run `tilt up`.
-A browser tab will open showing Tilt.
-(Hit `enter` anytime in the terminal to open a new browser tab with Tilt if you close it by mistake.)
+Hit `space` and a browser tab will open showing Tilt.
 Instead of writing your Tilt configuration all at once, we'll use Tilt interactively.
 Each time you save your configuration, Tilt will reexecute it.

 Right now, Tilt should be complaining that there's no file named `Tiltfile`.